atomkins/CaseStudy1/README.md

 ## Instructions
 1. Load Makefile.R into R studio.
 2. Click on the Source button
-3. View output files of interest in your favorite text file reader
+3. View output files of interest in your favorite text file reader or browser